 Neil Bindemann PhD, Executive Director, Primary care and Community Neurology Society

-Now, if you are a health service manager or a health professional with a management role reading this article, then I hope what I am about to relay will encourage you to look at whether you run a healthcare service or just a healthcare system.
+If you are a health service manager or a health professional with a management role reading this article, then I hope what I am about to relay will encourage you to look at whether you run a healthcare service or just a healthcare system.
 I say system, because that is what I believe many people are increasingly experiencing.
 If it was a ‘service’ then the NHS would ensure ‘care’ didn’t get disconnected from the ‘healthcare’, as it continues to find ways to create efficient ‘processing’.

 Why do I say that, you may ask?
 Well, once my GP had very kindly apologised for what I will say was an oversight, in not getting in touch once he received my discharge letter, he then went to lengths to explain that because I wasn’t diagnosed with cancer, such a bowel cancer it wasn’t deemed necessary for me to be contacted.
 In other words, I didn’t fit the system!!

 My jaw felt like it dropped to the ground at that moment!
 I was so stunned that I didn’t respond.
 I left the surgery thinking, what about everything I had experienced as a result of visiting the hospital for some tests: